raviqqe/turtle-build/README.md

 - Console output handling
   - Turtle shows outputs of build jobs running currently.
 So it's easy to track what is going on during builds.
 - Log format customization
-  - Log prefixes can be changed by a command option.
+  - Log prefixes can be changed by a command line option.

 ### Compatibility with [Ninja][ninja]